magwo/most-interesting-server/README.md

 A: Consider it a work of art that goes well with unix beards.

 Q: How does one performantly linebreak content bottom-up?
 A: Good question!
-As far as I'm aware, current browsers do not support bottoms-up layouts with regards to line breaks (block elements).
+As far as I'm aware, current browsers do not consistently support bottoms-up layouts with regards to line breaks (block elements).
+Essentially it means that we want a bottom-aligned element that grows in height, and then overflows in the top.
+It seems hard to properly achieve this behaviour across browsers.
 It is probably possible with flexbox layouts in the latest browser versions.
-However, bottom-up layout can also be achieved using a CSS flip transform along the Y axis, for both the parent element and the child elements.
+However, bottom-up layout can be achieved using a CSS flip transform along the Y axis, for both the parent element and the child elements.
 So basically you flip the parent.
 The whole content is now upside down.
-Now you flip the individual rows of text, and suddenly the text is displayed correctly, but everything is layed out bottoms-up!
+Now you flip the individual rows of text, and the text is displayed correctly, but everything is layed out bottoms-up!